The Philosophy Behind KQ

 The term “bodywork” or manual therapy refers to the broad spectrum of interventions in which therapists use their hands, or tools, to affect change in the bodies of their clients.

-By now dozens, if not hundreds, of methods, techniques, and ideologies have arisen from various professions regarding how to diagnose and treat their patients.
 Some are so similar they can hardly be differentiated whereas others differ so greatly in their view and approach to the human body that they can hardly be recognized as being within the same field of medicine.
+Some are backed by hard science, some by clinical experience.

-Despite the complexity and confusion that comes with having so many differing strategies every technique can be classified into one of three categories:
+Despite the complexity and confusion that comes with having so many differing strategies all have the same goal:

 Passive